oliviercreurer/compass/README.md

 ### Compass (v1.0)

-__Compass__ is an experimental, asynchronous looper for Monome Norns.
-Plug in a mono or stereo source, then use Compass' built-in command sequencer to manipulate recording/looping/playback behaviors and the sequence itself.
+__Compass__ is an experimental, asynchronous looper for Monome Norns built around the concept of a command sequencer.
+Plug in a mono or stereo source, then use the sequencer to manipulate recording/looping/playback behaviors and the sequence itself.

 -----